PabloPiaggi/EnvironmentFinder/README.md

 * Determine unique environments in crystal structures.
 Generally, these environments correspond to the *basis* of the crystal structure.
 * Two algorithms for finding unique environments are available.
 	* A sorting algorithm that is fast but in some pathological cases can be wrong.
-	* A permutation algorithm that is slow but always yield correct results.
+	* A permutation algorithm that is slow but always gives correct results.
 My advice is to use the fast version and change to the slow one if the algorithm finds more unique environments than expected.
 * Visualize the environments.
 * Output the environments in Protein Data Bank (pdb) format.